High-Order-Quarterwave-Society/About-Paraflex-systems-FAQ/README.md

 ### Are there only Paraflex subwoofers?
 No Paraflex is extended into mid-bass (kick-bins) and/or mid-range (tops) cabinet designs, either in single or double or even triple configurations all sharing the same design principle.

+## Practical information

+### Are holes (round/triangle/etc) in braces required?
+No, holes in braces are mostly for esthetic reasons or saving some weight on the cabinet.
+The loses over the bandwidth are non existing or very minimal

+### Filling, stuffing, padding, wadding, damping what are these?
+Damping / padding is for damping resonances/vibrations in panels, reduce transmission or reflections of the cabinet panels, mostly bitumen or felt type layers that can be nailed/glued to panels on the inside of the cabinet.
+Filling/wadding/stuffing are for 'fill' parts of the cabinet volume with fluffy polyfill type.
+Fopr example in the paraflex subs we use polyfill in the HTR at specific places to get rid of resonances at curtain frequencies.